claunia/cdtoimg/readme.txt

 even anything else.

 This code uses:
-- Win32 IOCTL function with SCSI_PASS_THROUGH_DIRECT.
+- libcdio as to cross-platform-esque send MMC commands to CD/DVD/BD drives.
 - The SCSI codes used in this source were taken from the draft documents MMC1.
   SPC1 and SAM1.
 - MMC1 Read CD command (0xBE, CDB 12) to read sectors (2048 user bytes mode).
 - Determine errors, retrieve and decode a few sense data.

-You normally need the ntddscsi.h file from Microsoft DDK CD, but I shouldn't distribute it, so instead I have written my own my_ntddscsi.h.

-If you don't have windows.h some of the define constants are listed as comments.

-This is a Win32 console program and only runs in a DOS prompt under Windows NT4/2K/XP/2003 with appropriate user rights, i.e. you need to log in as administrator.
+You need to have libcdio, development headers, to compile, and binary library to use.

-cdtoimg <drive letter> <outputfile> [x read speed] x speed is one of the following:
+cdtoimg <drive path> <outputfile> [x read speed] x speed is one of the following:
   - Enter CD x speed value.
   - Ommit or enter 0 to use currently set speed.